CancerPrecision®

 • telomeric allelic imbalance (TAI)

-The HRD score is reported in our CancerPrecision® diagnostic report together with any identified somatic mutations and selected gene fusions as well as TMB, MSI and CNVs to provide a most comprehensive tumor analysis.
+We report the HRD score in our CancerPrecision® diagnostic report together with any identified somatic mutations and selected gene fusions as well as TMB, MSI and CNVs to provide a most comprehensive tumor analysis.

 Graphic three typical HRD events